RohithOfRivia/SMILES-Toxicity-Prediction/README.md

 ## Usage

+### Kaggle Container

+[This](https://www.kaggle.com/x2022gvu/x2022-gvu-best-score) container for the notebook hosted in Kaggle can be run using Docker.

+Option 1: Go to Logs section to find the latest container image, and then run image using docker.
+Option 2: Download Notebook from the link and run all cells to get the cv file for predictions as output.

+Note: The notebook outputs the cv file with an index column, Id, Predicted.
+If the identical submission cv file is required, the index column has to be dropped.
+This can be easily done by passing "index-False* argument in the 2nd cell of code in the Saving predictions section.

-## Google Collab
+### Google Collab

-To run the notebook, you can do the following:
+To run the [notebook](https://www.kaggle.com/x2022gvu/x2022-gvu-best-score), you can do the following:

+1. Download a copy of the [notebook] (https://www.kaggle.com/x2022gvu/x2022-gvu-best-score) from the options.
-1. Upload the notebook to Gogle [Collab](https://www.kaggle.com/competitions/the-toxicity-prediction-challenge-ii/overview](https://colab.research.google.com/).
+2. Upload the notebook to Google [Collab](https://colab.research.google.com/).
+3. Scroll down to the last section called "Saviong predictions for submission", delete or comment the content in the second cell in that section, which has one line of code 0 "res.to _csv".
+4. Uncomment every line starting at the line "from google.colab...
-2. Select Runtime, and then select Run all in the dropdown menu.
-A csv file containing all the predicitons made by the model on the test data will be downloaded directly on the browser after all cells finish executing.
+5. Select Runtime from the options menu at the top, and then select Run all in the dropdown menu.
+A csv file containing all the predicitons made by the model on the test data will be downloaded directly through the browser after all cells finish executing.